-The La Crosse River Marsh is a 1,077-acre urban riparian wetland situated between the north and south sides of La Crosse, Wisconsin and was home to four railroad companies, which altered the once multi-channeled La Crosse River and forcibly shaped the La Crosse River Marsh into what it is today.
-The La Crosse River Marsh was also once home to a variety of infrastructure including a golf course, race track, music pavilion, and gun club.
-The marsh has consistently been the target of conflicting uses because of its past history.
+The La Crosse River Marsh is a 1,200-acre urban riparian wetland situated between the north and south sides of La Crosse, Wisconsin.
+The marsh and was home to four railroad companies, which altered the once multi-channeled La Crosse River and forcibly shaped the La Crosse River Marsh into what it is today.
+The La Crosse River Marsh has consistently been the target of conflicting uses because of its past history.
 It is the intent of the La Crosse Parks, Recreation and Forestry Department to maintain the marsh for its hydraulic, ecological and recreation values.
 The marsh presently offers many opportunities for birding, fishing, and recreation.
-In cooperation with the Friends of the Marsh non-profit organization, the Parks Department is exploring funding opportunities to work with a professional environmental consulting firm to explore better management and maintenance practices for the marsh as it relates to hydrology, ecology and recreational opportunities.